• to cause someone to behave in a particular way

 • enthusiasm for doing something

-Last month I suggested that improving student motivation is one of the keys to improve education in general and language learning in particular.
-This month I’ll explore some possible avenues as to how exactly students can be motivated.
+Improving student motivation is one of the keys to improve education in general and language learning in particular.
+Let me explore some possible avenues as to how exactly students can be motivated.
 I am aware that many articles have already been published on this topic, but I’ll put in my two cents/pennies/satang anyway; if there is any repetition, please fast-forward.

 Research has shown that average students who are well-motivated usually do better than excellent students who are not.
 Motivation is important if we want students to exploit their capabilities to the fullest.
 Remember that in real life as well, there usually – if not always - has to be some kind of motivation, a purpose or an incentive for people to do something, be it learning English, enrolling in a cooking class or going swimming.